Ostaj/D-Utility-Tool/README.md

 **D-Utility Tool** is an all-in-one platform that provides direct links to a variety of online tools.
 With this tool, you can access your favorite tools quickly and easily through a single interface.

-## Preview this File without downloading:
+## Preview this Live site without downloading:
 https://raw.githack.com/Ostaj/D-Utility-Tool/main/D-Utility%20Tool/index.html